 In review, companies that charge for their services in advance of delivering them are not necessarily bad companies or credit repair scams if they are, in fact, nonprofit.
 It is important for the consumer to look into the track record of a company (for profit or nonprofit) through the Better Business Bureau and the National Association of Credit Services Organizations (NACSO).
 Obviously if a company has a poor rating or no rating from the BBB, or is not certified by NACSO then they shouldn’t do business with them.

 And, items on a credit report, even though they are accurate, may be deleted from the report if the creditor cannot or chooses not to verify them.
 A consumer should exercise the rights under federal law to inquire about all items on their credit report that are adversely affecting their credit score and ability to get credit, sometimes get a job, and force them to pay higher interest payments and fees on their purchases.

 Call Us to Learn More

 This is what we do.
 We’re dedicated to this business.
-We are accredited and rated A+ by the Better Business Bureau.
-We are certified by the National Association of Credit Services Organizations.
+We are backed by accreditation and rated A+ by the Better Business Bureau.
+We are backed by a certification by the National Association of Credit Services Organizations.
 We have been in business since 2004.
 We are able to conduct business in all 50 states.